The Porsche Club of America's 912+912E Register

 possible in the many activities offered in PCA regions and

 zones.
-If you don’t currently own a 912 or 912E or are not a PCA
+If you do not currently own a 912 or 912E or are not a PCA

-member, you’re equally welcome to participate.
+member, you are equally welcome to participate.
 A non-profit

 volunteer administered forum, we're working to facilitate